 (c) sexual reproduction

-Answer is (c) sexual reproduction
+The answer is (c) sexual reproduction

 (a) double fertilisation

-(d) no fertilization
+(d) no fertilisation

 (a) tallness is the dominant trait